SwedbankPay/developer.swedbankpay.com/_includes/recurring-card-payments.md

 #### Retrieve Recurrence Token

-You can retrieve the recurrence token by doing a `GET` request against the `payment`.
+The recurrence token can then be retrieved by doing a `GET` request against the `payment`.
 You need to store this `recurrenceToken` in your system and keep track of the corresponding `payerReference`.

 #### Delete Recurrence Token

 You can delete a created recurrence token.
 Please see technical reference for details [here][card-payments-remove-payment-token].

 ### Recurring purchases